-|New Zealand Certificate in Study and Career Preparation (Level 3)||3||Full-time for 16 weeks or part-time options available||This programme prepares you for further study at certificate or diploma level.||February or July|
+|New Zealand Certificate in Study and Career Preparation (Level 4) - Social Work||4||Full-time for 16-weeks or part-time options available||This programme prepares you for study toward a career in social work and community development||February or July|

 |Bachelor of Social Practice||7||Full-time for four years or part-time options available||Social worker, Childcare and protection social worker, Social worker in schools, Health/mental health social worker, Community developer, Family/Whanau worker, Social practitioner||February or July|

-|Postgraduate Diploma in Applied Practice (Social Practice)||8||Full-time for six months plus half-time for six months or part-time for one to four years||Community development worker, Counsellor, Not-for-profit practitioner, Social practitioner working for a government agency, Social practitioner working for a non-government agency (NGO)||Starts March or July|
+|Postgraduate Certificate in Applied Practice||8||1 semester full-time, or 1 year part-time||Community development worker, Counsellor, Not-for-profit practitioner, Social practitioner working for a government agency, Social practitioner working for a non-government agency (NGO), Social worker (both NGO and statutory)||February or July|

-|Master of Applied Practice (Social Practice)||9||Full-time for 18 months or part-time for two to six years||Community development worker, Counsellor, Not-for-profit practitioner, Social practitioner working for a government agency, Social practitioner working for a non-government agency (NGO)||Starts March or July|
+|Master of Applied Practice (Social Practice)||9||Full-time for 18 months or part-time for two to six years||Community development worker, Counsellor, Not-for-profit practitioner, Social practitioner working for a government agency, Social practitioner working for a non-government agency (NGO), Social worker (both NGO and statutory)||February or July|

-We have strong links with the West Auckland community and industry organisations, especially in the not-for-profit sector.
+We have strong links to the West Auckland community and industry organisations, especially in the not-for-profit sector.
 We’re members of the Aotearoa New Zealand Association of Social Workers, the Social Workers Registration Board, and the New Zealand Association of Counsellors.

-During your counselling training you’ll have access to audio-visual systems, dictaphones and statistical software to use for research and during your practicum.
+During your counselling training you’ll have access to audio-visual systems, dictaphones, and statistical software to use for research, and during your practicum.

-The Waitakere campus library has a large collection of community and social practice resources, and computer labs are available during the day and in the evening.
+The Waitākere campus library has a large collection of community and social work resources, and computer labs are available during the day and in the evening.